Koppeltaal/Koppeltaal-Documentation/_docs/koppeltaal-1.2/write-connector.md

     - Create a Message bundle with FHIR Resources (send)
     - Extract FHIR Resources from the Message bundle (receive)
     - Update the _ProcessingStatus_ of a Message
-- Retrieve and update `Activity Definitions`
+- Retrieve and update `ActivityDefinitions`
 - "Launch" a user to a specific application

 A connector can also support the following functionality: